IAT-ExploringAI-2024/Week1---Intro-to-Python/README.md

   - Commit changes to **your** branch
 5. Merge changes with **your** main branch.

-**Submission in Canvas or Discord:** your github account name and a link to your forked and changed repository.
+**Submission in Canvas:** your github account name and a link to your forked and changed repository.
 Even though this is not graded assignment, this will affect your overall course participation marks in case of timely completion of the task.